leggetter/componentised-web-apps/slides.md

 ---

-## Use a UI library that abstracts the DOM
+## Essential: Use a UI library that abstracts the DOM

-* Essential
 * Don't trust the DOM
 * Consider using a View Model
 * Makes testing more reliable